 Timberland Euro Trekker vs. Your budget

-The "budget-friendly" is written all over the Euro Trekker's proverbial face.
-Case in point: this (as one reviewer puts it) asks a meager $120 from your pocket.
+The word "budget-friendly" is written all over the Euro Trekker's proverbial face.
+Case in point: this "great for hunting" bad boy (as one reviewer puts it) asks a meager $120 from your pocket.
 In contrast, the average price of hiking boots sits at $196.

 Can launch a thousand ships

-With comments saying that and look like "dressy ankle boots," reviewers really dig the Timberland Euro Trekker's grounded-yet-handsome design.
+With comments saying that these boots look great and look like "dressy ankle boots," reviewers really dig the Timberland Euro Trekker's grounded-yet-handsome design.
 Because there's nothing wrong with negotiating trails and looking good at the same time.

 Not-so-supportive arch zone